Saturday, November 8, 2008

 Nothing much beats sleep

+I just want to say, Obama/Edwards looks like a great idea.
 I loved the way they complimented Hillary.
 I thought it was bold for John Edwards to say Hillary is where she is on her own merits and not because of who she's married to.
 This is a nice, if probably untrue, thing to say.
 It still is nice.
 If it's not because of her husband, then okay but then it's because she's playing on racism and that's not much better.
 But I digress and I meant to be light and positive.

 I'm tired because I traveled down and back to Newark yesterday.
 Nervous I'd miss the 4 am wake up, I woke up at every hour leading up to 4 am.
 Then I got home last night and couldn't really wind down to go to bed early.
 And again tonight, same story - not the Newark part but the winding down part.
 Had to finish a favor for a friend so I've been sucked into my computer and away from my millions of tiny little threads counted by small people in Indonesia for my pleasure.
+So, to bed I will go.

 I'm liking the website www.dooce.com btw and think she's not getting a fair shake on the TV.
 What else is new?
 I'm also wondering if there's a space anywhere online where someone's not selling something - including themselves.
 Why is everyone wanting to get something from someone else.
 Is this a uniquely American phenomenon?
 Do you even know what I'm talking about?
 I must be rambling.
 Last night I was talking in my sleep about twittering.
 I guess that's when you know it's bad.